sanderhahn/go-bf/readme.md

 # Brainfuck

-The interpreter could be more efficient [File.Seek](https://golang.org/pkg/os/#File.Seek) was used.
-However the assignment required the use of `io.Reader`.
+The interpreter could be more efficient if the interpeter did a single pass to determine code jump locations for loops.
+However the assignment required the use of `io.Reader` and processing instructions without knowing all input at once.

 ```bash
 # run short test